thirtysevenfox/CivicEarworm/lessons/03-Confidence-is-Camouflage-lesson.md

-# Lesson Detail — Walk Like You Belong
+# Lesson Detail — Confidence is Camouflage

 | | |
 |---|---|